qinyanliu/qinyanliu.github.io/source/about/index.md

 ---
 ## English reading and writing
 I am a big fan of English literature.
 Robert Frost's poems are my personal favourite.
-I am also an active member of USTC News Center, writing news reports on scientific research, school events, as well as interviews.
-[My published articles](http://en.ustc.edu.cn/ssjg.jsp?wbtreeid=1001)
+I am also an active member of USTC News Center, writing for news reports on scientific research, school events, as well as interviews.
+If you want to see my published works, please go to[USTC's offical English website](http://en.ustc.edu.cn/ssjg.jsp?wbtreeid=1001) and search for my name "LIU Qinyan".

 ## Choral Singing
 Currently I am an active member of USTC Student Chorus, singing as an alto and working as Head of Department of New Media Operations.